secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Introduction/Bourne Again Shell.md

+### Introduction
 - [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) is the scripting language we use to communicate with Unix-based OS and give commands to the system.
 Since May 2019, Windows provides a [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) that allows us to use `Bash` in a Windows environment.
-It is essential to master the language to work efficiently with it.
+- It is essential to master the language to work efficiently with it.
 The main difference between scripting and programming languages is that we don't need to compile the code to execute the scripting language, as opposed to programming languages.
 - As penetration testers, we must be able to work with any operating system, whether it is Windows or Unix-based.
 Efficiency depends mainly on the knowledge of the systems, especially in the privilege escalation field.
-On Unix-based systems, it is essential to learn how to use the terminal, filter data, and automate these processes.
+- On Unix-based systems, it is essential to learn how to use the terminal, filter data, and automate these processes.
 Especially in large Unix-based enterprise networks, we will have to deal with large amounts of data.
 We have to sort and filter out accordingly to determine potential gaps and information as fast as possible.
 - It is also essential to learn how to combine several commands and work with individual results.
 This is where scripting comes in, increasing our speed and efficiency.
 Like a programming language, a scripting language has almost the same structure, which can be divided into:
 	- `Input` & `Output`
 	- `Arguments`, `Variables` & `Arrays`